 This applies particularly to those who have a manual packaging process.
-When last did your staff receive training on the correct way to tape a carton, or the most effective way to wrap a pallet?
-Reducing the amount of packaging applied still remains the quickest way to have effect on your packaging costs.
-Untrained staff could be applying too much tape, or pallet wrap to each package without even realising, a quick training session with your packaging supplier could help reduce the amount of packaging you are using overnight.
+When was the last time your staff received training on the correct way to tape a carton, or the most effective way to wrap a pallet?
+Reducing the amount of packaging applied still remains the quickest way to have an effect on your packaging costs.
+Untrained staff could be applying too much tape, or pallet wrap to each package without even realising.
+A quick training session with your packaging supplier could help reduce the amount of packaging you are using overnight.

-When last did you review why you are using the packaging design and components that you are using?
+When did you last review why you are using the packaging design and components that you are using?
 Do you need all of the components you are currently using?
 Is there a better way to package this product?
-Challenging your current packaging design can result in large potential savings, the packaging market is very dynamic and as a result new materials and systems are being launched every week.
-By sticking with the status quo you risk losing out on savings that could be made by changing to a more cost effective packaging design.
+Challenging your current packaging design can result in large potential savings, the packaging market is very dynamic and as a result new materials and systems are being launched regularly.
+By sticking with the status-quo you risk losing out on savings that could be made by changing to a more cost-effective packaging design.

 What items can you eliminate from your packaging process?
 Often extra packaging is added to items to compensate for an underlying root problem.
 This is neither a lean nor cost effective solution.
-Take the challenge today to remove unnecessary packaging items from your packaging.
+Analysing the process may identify unnecessary packaging items within your packaging.

 Once you have achieved the optimum cost in use and packaging solution, take some time to make written specifications for this.
 This means that you will maintain the savings you have achieved as well as ensuring that your product image is consistently maintained.
 Benchmarks for items such as weight of pallet wrap per pallet will allow you to quickly check that your savings plan is on track.

 Packaging materials are improving constantly.
 Make sure you set up review dates to relook at your packaging and process.
-This way you won’t miss out on the latest costs saving packaging materials!
+This way you will be able to ensure your costs are never too high for your packaging materials.

 Essentially it all comes back to one golden rule: look at the cost-in-use over price-per-unit.
 If you always have this in mind, you are guaranteed to make far greater savings for your company.